zeroincombenze/tools/arcangelo/arcangelo/docs/rtd_usage_gen_readme.rst

            --version
                   output version information and exit

            Your  shell may have its own version of true, which usually supersedes the version described here.
-Please refer to your shell's docu‐ mentation for details about the options it supports.
+Please refer to your shell's documentation for details about the options it supports.

     AUTHOR
            Written by Jim Meyering.